nickyhajal/world-domination-summit/_content/race.md

 <a name="bigger-better"></a>

 Our second race is our own version of "Bigger Better."
 Your challenge is to start with a piece of the globe and trade up for something bigger, better(or both).
 You can trade with fellow WDS attendees, or even strangers - just be sure to take pictures of your trades along the way.
-Wheover hasthe most epic item at the end also wins a free ticket to WDS 2016!
+Whoever has the most epic item at the end also wins a free ticket to WDS 2016!

 <b>RACE OBJECTIVE</b>